 The District did not conduct species-specific research in the reporting period.
-It continues to monitor the ongoing salamander-related studies and assessments by the City, as documented in its own HCP Annual Report.
+It continues to monitor the ongoing salamander-related studies and assessments by the COA, as documented in its own HCP Annual Report.
 At this time, no additional cooperatively-funded, species-specific research needs have been identified.

 Most of the District's hydrogeologic research in the reporting period was focused on the Trinity Aquifer and in areas outside the ITP Area.
-However, inasmuch as the Trinity is directly or indirectly hydrologically connected to the Barton Springs segment of the Edwards and improved knowledge of the Trinity Aquifer supports decision-making for managing the Edwards, such research is relevant to the HCP.
-Published papers and District documents from FY19 are listed below.
-The publication by Hunt et al., 2019 is the current state of knowledge of the hydrogeology of the Barton Springs segment of the Edwards Aquifer.
+However, because the Trinity is directly or indirectly hydrologically connected to the Barton Springs segment of the Edwards and improved knowledge of the Trinity Aquifer supports decision-making for managing the Edwards, such research is relevant to the HCP.
+Published papers and District documents from FY 2018 through FY 2020 are listed below: